daanasma/route-map/BACKLOG.md

 ### High Prio
 - Add code list interfaces to interfaces (https://chatgpt.com/c/678ffdbc-9148-800b-9d8d-28eb345ab535)
 - Add feature Popup On click (Showing title)
-- Add feature Highlight on activation
+OK Add feature Highlight on activation
-- make styling of layers more flexible
+OK make styling of layers more flexible
 OK add click interaction with non-route elements
 OK Add info panel for individual features
 OK Add breadcrumb for steps
 OK Add breadcrumb for features
 - add some extra data fields
 - When return to full route, 'start route' should be 'go back to route'
+- Add feature view to mobile
+- Step: make better linking to features
+- features: make boolean for 'identifyable'
+- add control to zoom to full map
+-

 ### Low Prio
 - change map attribution to be closed on load (hacky probably)
-- Change coordinate accuracy of route elevation data to decrease package size
-- Add only needed icons in public for build
+- Change coordinate accuracy of route elevation data to decrease package size OK Add only needed icons in public for build

 ## Bugs
 ### High Prio